Takoma Academy Chorale Medals at 10th World Choir Games

 Choirs from around the world gathered at the WCG to worship and express their specialties in music.
 As Julius Caesar once said, “I came, I saw, I conquered.”
 And that is exactly what they did, winning in three categories: two silver medals in Mixed Youth and Jazz, and gold medal in Spirituals.

-Simean Sagboje, choir member and upcoming Class of 2019 graduate, says, “Winning the gold was something very special to me.
+Jared Allen, choir member and Class of 2020 student, says, “Winning the gold was something very special to me.
 I didn’t originally go to TA the beginning of the school year, but coming there halfway through the year and putting in the work, while having friends and our Choir Director Lulu Mupfumbu by my side, really made it special for me.”

 Members also had the pleasure of meeting Jeofrey Hlongo, a local choir leader and Netflix hero in the series Diepsloot for the work he has done in his community.
 The 800,000 populated town of Diepsloot has a lack of infrastructure, a high unemployment rate and very few surrounding government support.
 In the trailer, Hlongo passionately explains, “I help young people discover their potential so that they can live their dream—the dream of a peaceful home, the dream of developing [their] talents, being educated, building healthy families, getting jobs and being free.
 That’s our African dream.”